qrvey/partner-portal/docs/composer/05-Working with Data/Datasets/01-Overview of Datasets/overview-of-datasets.md

 ## Share and Un-Share Datasets

+By default, datasets are only accessible in the application in which they are created.

 1. Navigate to **Data > Datasets**.
 2. Find the desired Dataset and click its three-dot menu.
 A dropdown will appear.
 3. Click either **Share Data with my Organization** or **Unshare with my Organization**.
 A modal will appear.
 4. Click to confirm your choice in the modal and you will return to **Data > Datasets**.

+> **Note:** If unshared, any existing datasets and/or dataset views created from this dataset will no longer be available to users building charts and metrics.
+Any existing charts and metrics that have a dependency on this dataset will no longer show any data.

 ## Delete a Dataset